 After deciding how you are going to present your points, it is important to provide evidence from research to support each point.
 This evidence can be direct quotes from reliable sources, statistics from credible websites, or anything else that supports your statement.
 Be sure to cite all sources to avoid plagiarism properly.
 Also, be sure not to include any information that does not directly relate to supporting your thesis statement or main idea.

-These expert suggestions on how to write an outline work wonder in academic writing.
+These expert suggestions on how to write an outline work wonders in academic writing.

 Before you can begin to create an outline for your paper, you need to have a clear idea of what your paper will be about.
 To do this, you can brainstorm your topic by writing down all the ideas that come to mind.
 Once you have a list of ideas, you can start to organize them into categories.

-After you have brainstormed your topic and organized your ideas into categories, you need to create a thesis statement.
+You need to create a thesis statement after brainstorming your topic and organising your ideas into categories.
 A thesis statement summarizes the major point of your paper in one or two sentences.
 A good thesis statement should be specific and arguable.

 Once you have a thesis statement, you can begin to create an outline for your paper.
 An outline is a tool that will help you organize your thoughts and ensure that your paper has a logical flow.
 To create an outline, start by listing all the main points you want to make in your paper.
 Then, arrange them in a logical order.
 Finally, add supporting details for each of these points